Analyzing Baudax Bio (BXRX) & Its Peers

 |$96.17 million

-Baudax Bio’s rivals have higher revenue and earnings than Baudax Bio.
-Baudax Bio is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Baudax Bio’s competitors have higher revenue and earnings than Baudax Bio.
+Baudax Bio is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

+This table compares Baudax Bio and its competitors’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a summary of current ratings and recommmendations for Baudax Bio and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Baudax Bio and its competitors, as provided by MarketBeat.

 |Sell Ratings